fqaiser94/mse/README.md

 import com.mse.column.methods._
 ```

-You can now use these method to manipulate fields in a top-level StructType column:
+You can now use these methods to manipulate fields in a top-level StructType column:

 ```scala
 import org.apache.spark.sql._